GillesPelegrin/express-tasks/README.md

 - [x] find out how to create a domain model
 - [ ] add validations so your model can not come in a invalid state
+- [ ] Builder vs constructor - need to discuss as long we don't have setters

 ### Modules | Onion architecture